-The radial pin clutch and the center cross in the pto yoke should be greased every 8 hours.
+The radial pin clutch should be gresed every 100 hours and the center cross in the pto yoke should be greased every 8 hours.

 The front center cross should also be greased every 8 hours.

 The pto guarding should be lubricated at all times.
 If the shield feels tight when it is extended and retracted then lubricate as necessary.